-In order to enable the Smart Proxy feature on your Nexus instance, you need to navigate to the global Smart Proxy configuration screen.
-It is available in the left hand navigation in the Enterprise section.
+In order to enable the smart proxy feature on your Nexus Repository Manager instance, you need to navigate to the global Smart Proxy configuration screen.
+It is available in the left-hand navigation in the Enterprise section.
 Selecting Smart Proxy will show you the configuration screen displayed in Figure 7.1, “Global Configuration for Smart Proxy”.

-The Network Settings section allows you to enable the Smart Proxy server with a check-box.
-This will need to be enabled on all servers that will publish events in the Smart Proxy network, while servers that will only act as subscribers can leave this option disabled.
+The Network Settings section allows you to enable the smart proxy server with a checkbox.
+This will need to be enabled on all servers that publish events in the smart proxy network, while servers that act only as subscribers can leave this option unchecked.

-In addition you can configure the address and port at which the publishing server will be available.
+In addition, you can configure the address and port where the publishing server will be available.
 The default address of 0.0.0.0 will cause the proxy to listen on all addresses.
 The default port number of 0 will trigger usage of a random available port number for connection listening.
 If a random port is used, it will be chosen when the server (re)starts.

-With the Advertised URI field it is possible to configure a specific address to be broad-casted by the proxy to the subscribing Smart Proxy clients enabling e.g. usage of a publicly available fully qualified host-name including the domain or also just usage of an externally reachable IP number.
+With the Advertised URI field it is possible to configure a specific address to be broadcasted by the proxy to the subscribing smart proxy clients enabling, e.g., usage of a publicly available fully qualified hostname, including the domain or also just the usage of an externally reachable IP number.

-It is important to enable the configured connection ports on any firewall between the servers to allow the direct socket connection between the servers and to avoid using random ports.
+It is important to configure the ports in the repository manager and any firewall between the servers to allow the direct socket connection between the servers and to avoid using random ports.

 The Public Key field displays the key identifying this server instance.
 It is automatically populated with the certificate associated with the public/private key pair that is generated when the server is first run.